jncraton/operating-systems-cpsc4420/lectures/29-security.md

 --------------------

 - Simple designs consistently using a small number of mechanisms should be more secure
-- A single, general purpose transaction mechanism is easier to audit than different approaches to concurrency used throughtout a system
+- A single, general purpose transaction mechanism is easier to audit than different approaches to concurrency used throughout a system

 Fail safe defaults
 ------------------